swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ### Left Sidebar

-The left sidebar contains a number of commonly-used tabs, such as a file browser, a list of running kernels and terminals, the command palette, and a list of open tabs in the main work area.
+The left sidebar contains a number of commonly-used tabs, such as a file browser (showing the contents of the directory in which the JupyterLab server was launched!), a list of running kernels and terminals, the command palette, and a list of open tabs in the main work area.
 A screenshot of the default Left Side Bar is provided below.

 <center>
     <img alt="JupyterLab Left Side Bar" src="../fig/0_jupyterlab_left_side_bar.png" width="250"/>